ChartreuseK/PETTERM/README.md

 - Works on all versions of BASIC including the oldest PET 2001s with BASIC 1.
 - Can work with as low as 8kB of RAM.
 - Requires only a simple two wire serial interface.
-- BASIC programs can be loaded or saved via serial using the 'petser' companion program.
+- BASIC programs can be loaded or saved via serial using the XMODEM protocol.

 ## Usage